 In some cases it happens because the DC-IN power jack gets broken.

-In other cases, the DC-IN power jack is OK but the laptop base is broken.
 The power jack mounts between two plastic brackets inside the case.
-If one of the brackets is broken (the left one in my case), the DC-IN power jack will not seat correctly.
+If one of the brackets is broken (the left one in my case), the DC connector will not seat correctly.

 But in many cases you have both parts broken, the power jack and base assembly.